nodiz/arduinospeedup/README.md

 # arduinospeedup
-Optimizing Arduino code runtime and memory occupation by working on atmega registers when calling basic I/O functions
+Arduino runtime and memory optimization by updating atmega registers when calling basic I/O functions bypassing arduino library

 ## How to use it

 Just launch the script from a terminal and then select your .ino file.
-Everything else will be done at a glance.

-Here you can find some more information about the main ideas behind the script http://masteringarduino.blogspot.ch/2013/10/fastest-and-smallest-digitalread-and.html
+More info:
+http://masteringarduino.blogspot.ch/2013/10/fastest-and-smallest-digitalread-and.html